 Really, we’d almost prefer to keep Turneffe Flats Lodge to ourselves as our own personal SCUBA secret, but it’s so good it has to be shared.
 You’re welcome.

 An equally important reason to visit Turneffe Flats Lodge are its owners, Karen and Craig Hayes.
 They have an entrenched passion for the place which they first started visiting back in the ’70s and they’ve developed Turneffe Flats Lodge with ecological and hospitality goals.

 Increasingly concerned about environmental pressures on Turneffe Atoll, Craig founded the Turneffe Atoll Trust in 2002.
 In 2003 the lodge became a founding member of 1% For The Planet, a non-profit organization made up of companies who give one percent of their profits to the organization which uses the funds to support eco efforts around the world.

 Karen and Craig are an inspiration and a joy for every guest lucky enough to visit them on at Turneffe Flats Lodge.
 As Craig likes to say: “I failed retirement.”

 If this is what failure looks like, we’ll take it.

 You don’t have to be a fisherman or a diver to appreciate nearby Half Moon Caye Natural Monument.
-This protected island is a great place to have a picnic and wander along the trails for sighting of the thousands of birds that nest here including thousands of red-footed boobies.
+This protected island is a great place to have a picnic and wander along the trails for sightings of the thousands of birds that nest here including thousands of red-footed boobies.

-Glad we had
+Glad we had packing list

 It’s bright out there so we lived in or Costa del Mar sunglasses (as do most of the boat captains and dive masters we met).